Work Related Injury Law Firm for Asbestos Claims on Long Island

-Turley Redmond Rosasco & Rosasco has helped mesothelioma patients recover vital workers’ compensation benefits for more than a quarter century.
-We have studied and understand the unique nature of asbestos exposure and mesothelioma, and we are skilled at documenting occupational diseases and demonstrating the connection to the worker’s job.
+Turley Redmond & Rosasco has helped mesothelioma patients recover vital workers’ compensation benefits for more than a quarter century.
+Our workers comp attorneys have studied and understand the unique nature of asbestos exposure and mesothelioma, and we are skilled at documenting occupational diseases and demonstrating the connection to the worker’s job.

 Mesothelioma is a rare cancer with no known cure.
 The condition occurs when a worker inhales the tiny jagged asbestos fibers, which become lodged in the lung tissues.
 A worker does not feel immediate effects of asbestos exposure.
 Instead, patients remain asymptomatic as the fibers slowly damage the mesothelium that surrounds the lungs.
 Mesothelioma may develop years or decades after exposure.
 In fact, a patient may discover the condition on an X-ray or CT scan before feeling the full impact of the disease.
 Mesothelioma causes such debilitating symptoms as dry cough, wheezing, shortness of breath, chest pains, fatigue, weight loss, anemia and respiratory complications, which grow progressively worse.
 Diagnosis of mesothelioma is, therefore, a permanent disability.